 Care leavers who feel that they are ready to age out are not left alone in the world.
-They maintain contact with Children’s Services, which continues to provide support.
+It’s not uncommon for foster parents to maintain contact with foster children after they age out of foster care.
+Care leavers also maintain contact with Children’s Services, which continues to provide support.
 The support begins with planning for the foster child’s future when the child is 15 years old.

 This is the Pathway Plan, which includes details on how the local authority will provide assistance with accommodation, higher education, spending money, and finding employment.
 It reflects the young person’s wishes and desires.
 The care leaver has the right to have his or her needs assessed before leaving care, taking into consideration what the young persons’ wishes are, their social needs, the financial help available, and their ability to live independently.
 A personal adviser ensures that the Pathway Plan is followed, reviewed at least once every six months, and updated regularly.

-Children’s Services has a duty to support care leavers until the age of 21.
-If the care leaver is in full time education or training or has a disability, Children’s Services provides support until they are 25.
+Children’s Services has a duty to provide support for care leavers until the age of 21.
+If the care leaver is in full-time education or training or has a disability, Children’s Services provides support until they are 21.
 This allows college or university students time to complete their education.

-Leavers are encouraged to discuss with their adviser if there is a grant or a charity for which they might be eligible.
+Care leavers are also encouraged to discuss with their adviser if there is a grant or a charity for which they might be eligible.
 Student support for care leavers is an essential part of the mandate to provide better outcomes in life.